rohanskamath/WalletWise/README.md

 # WalletWise Application
 WalletWise - A Expense Tracker application helps users manage their finances by categorizing expenses, adding transactions, and visualizing data through charts.
-It is designed for both web and mobile platforms.

 ## Features
 - **Account Management**: Users can add and manage their account details.